splitforms.com

 Get your free contact form API key in 60 seconds.

-1,000 free form submissions per month.
+500 free form submissions per month.
 No credit card.
 No SDK, no PHP, no plugin.
-Drop one POST endpoint in your form and submissions land in your inbox.
+Drop one POST endpoint in your form and submissions land in your dashboard and can notify your inbox on every plan.

 Generate access key →Read the docs